Resident Assistant Job Summary

 - Resource and Education: As a peer helper, RAs connect residents to other campus opportunities to promote a positive WTAMU experience.
 RAs also serve as a referral agent to other campus resources such as Counseling Services, Educational Services, Tutoring, Career Services, Academic Advising, etc.

 Time Commitment The nature of the RA position is such that its responsibilities are determined not so much by a time clock or a calendar, but by the needs of residents.
-Some periods, such as training, opening and closing will require more time than average, but other responsibilities will arise that cannot always be anticipated and scheduled.
+Some periods, such as training and opening and closing periods, will require more time than average, but other responsibilities will arise that cannot always be anticipated and scheduled.
 Key time commitments include: